ToshioCP/Rake-tutorial-for-beginners-en/sec1.md

 Hello world!
 ```

-The task hello was invoked and its action was executed.
+The task hello is invoked and its action is executed.
-As a result, the string "Hello world!" was displayed.
+As a result, the string "Hello world!" is displayed.

 > \[R\] Ruby has two ways of representing blocks: (1) curly braces (`{` and `}`) and (2) `do` and `end`.
 > Both will work in a Rakefile, but it's better to use `do` and `end` for readability.
-> Also, if you use curly braces and write like this, it won't work:
+> Also, if you use curly braces like this, it won't work:
 >
 > ```ruby
 > task :hello {print "Hello world!\n"}
 > ```
 >
 > This causes an error because curly braces bind more tightly to the preceding expression than do-ends.
+> So, Ruby recognaizes that `:hello` and the curly brace are a syntactic group to parse.
+> Therefore, the curly braces aren't seen a block for the 'task' method.
 > Please see [Ruby FAQ](https://www.ruby-lang.org/en/documentation/faq/5/) for further information.
 > To fix this, put parentheses around the argument.
 >